RickStrahl/Westwind.Web.Markdown/readme.md

 Simple Markdown Parsing with `Markdown.Parse()` and `Markdown.ParseHtml()` methods you can use in code or in your MVC or WebForms markup.

 * **Markdown WebForms Control for 'Markdown Islands'**
-A useful `<markdown>` server WebControl for easily embedding static Markdown text or data-bound Markdown into a document.
-Great for using Markdown for static content inside of larger Web Pages.
+A useful `<ww:markdown>` server WebControl for easily embedding static Markdown text, Markdown from a file or data-bound Markdown into a document.
+Great for using Markdown for static content inside of larger Web Pages including the ability to load content from file.

 * **Serve Markdown Pages from Disk using MarkdownHttpHandler**
 This Http handler allows you to drop Markdown files into a site and serve those Markdown files as HTML rendered into a configurable template.
 The template's job is to provide the site chrome around the HTML so this can simply be a small content page pointing a Master Page in WebForms or Layout Page in MVC.
 A model object is passed via the Items collection.